MairiSpencer/Data-Science-Portfolio/T-test.md

 ### Exploratory Data Analysis

-This purpose of this code was to find t and p values in order to compare the reaction times between two sets of conditions.
+The purpose of this code was to find t and p values in order to compare the reaction times between two sets of conditions.
 This code helped me to reject or fail to reject certain hypotheses.

 ```